electron/electron/docs/api/synopsis.md

 Electron also provides some extra built-in modules for developing native desktop applications.
-Some modules are only available on the main process, some are only available on the renderer process (web page), and some can be used on both processes.
+Some modules are only available on the main process, some are only available in the renderer process (web page), and some can be used in both processes.

 The basic rule is: if a module is